AnyChart/docs.anychart.com/Maps/Color_Range.md

 Using the Linear type of coloring, there are three ways of coloring the map:
 <br>1) we may define no colors - in this case the coloring will de based on the default palette;
-<br>2) we may define only one color - in this case the coloring gradient will be built from very light grey tot he only defined color;
+<br>2) we may define only one color - in this case the coloring gradient will be built from very light grey to the only defined color;
 <br>3) the more colors we define here, the more colors will the gradient contain.

 ```